TD-Gammon: Development history

+Versions 3.0 and 3.1 used 3-ply search, using $21^2 = 441$ possible dice rolls instead of 21.

+The last version, 3.1, was trained specifically for an exhibition match against Malcolm Davis at the 1998 AAAI Hall of Champions.
+It lost at -8 points, mainly due to one blunder, where TD-Gammon opted to double and got gammoned at -32 points.

 Experiments and stages of training

 Unlike previous neural-net backgammon programs such as Neurogammon (also written by Tesauro), where an expert trained the program by supplying the "correct" evaluation of each position, TD-Gammon was at first programmed "knowledge-free".
 In early experimentation, using only a raw board encoding with no human-designed features, TD-Gammon reached a level of play comparable to Neurogammon: that of an intermediate-level human backgammon player.

 Even though TD-Gammon discovered insightful features on its own, Tesauro wondered if its play could be improved by using hand-designed features like Neurogammon's.
 Indeed, the self-training TD-Gammon with expert-designed features soon surpassed all previous computer backgammon programs.
-It stopped improving after about 1,500,000 games (self-play) using 80 hidden units.
+It stopped improving after about 1,500,000 games (self-play) using a three-layered neural network, with 198 input units encoding expert-designed features, 80 hidden units, and one output unit representing predicted probability of winning.